lwilletts/mpvc/README.md

 *tips: If unsure about where to begin, start with: mpvc-fzf -p 'kupla mirage'
 ```

-## Useful Tricks
+## Tricks

-Some basic tricks are provided in [Git](#git).
-For more tips on loading/saving/maniputaling the mpv playlist/state, managing av/vf filters, etc. are provided in the [LogBook](https://gmt4.github.io/mpvc/logbook.html).
+There's some basic tricks in [Git](#git) to get you started.
+For more  check the  [LogBook](https://gmt4.github.io/mpvc/logbook.html).

+This gives just a sneak peek on what's possible to manage mpv from the command-line, your best chances are to go play and have fun.

 ## Limitations

 Like any piece of software, mpvc is not perfect:
 - mpvc does not resolve individual files in a directory unless it is
   currently in or has been inside that directory, giving misleading results about
   the total number of files in the current playlist.
 This is a limitation of mpv.